Islam in Bangladesh: Bangladesh War of Independence

-Islamic sentiments powered the definition of nationhood in the 1940s when Bengali people united with Muslims in other parts of the subcontinent to form Pakistan.
-Defining themselves first as Muslims they envisaged a society based on Islamic principles.
-However, by the beginning of the 1970s the Bengalis were more swayed by regional feelings, in which they defined themselves foremost as Bengali Muslims before being Muslims.
-The society they then envisioned was based on principles such as socialism, nationalism and democracy.
+Islamic sentiments powered the definition of nationhood in the 1940s, when Bengali people united with Muslims in other parts of the subcontinent to form Pakistan.
+In the 70s, the society they then envisioned was based on principles such as socialism, nationalism and democracy.
 While Islam was still a part of faith and culture, it was no longer the only factor that formed national identity.

-Bangladesh was established as a constitutionally secular state and the Bangladeshi constitution enshrined secular,socialist and democratic principles.
+Bangladesh was established as a constitutionally secular state and the Bangladeshi constitution enshrined secular, socialist and democratic principles.

 Denominations

-The majority of Muslims in Bangladesh are Sunni, although other Muslim demographics within Bangladesh include Shiites, Quranists, Ahmadis, Mahdavia and non-denominational Muslims.

 Sunni

-As with the rest of the Indian subcontinent, the majority of Muslims in Bangladesh are traditional Sunni, who mainly follow the Hanafi school of jurisprudence (madh'hab) and consequently the Maturidi school of theology.
-They are divided into Barelvi and Deobandi.
-Majority of the madaaris, also known as Qawmi Madrassa in the country are run by Deobandis.
-Non-traditional Sunnis who are not Hanafi such as the Salafi or Wahhabi have a significant community in Bangladesh and are known as Ahl-e-Hadith.
-There are others such as Jamaat-e-Islami, a political party similar to Muslim Brotherhood in promoting Islamism.